Subspace Adversarial Training: Experiments

-The results of different methods on both CIFAR-10 and CIFAR-100 datasets are presented in \cref{tab:single-step}, where our Sub-AT is conducted in the subspace extracted from the training trajectory of AT with a piecewise learning rate schedule (\eg, Fast Sub-AT is training in the subspace extracted from Fast AT with a piecewise schedule).
-We can find that under the piecewise learning rate schedule, previous Fast AT and FGSM AT with a GradAlign regularization can still meet catastrophic overfitting.
-A carefully designed cyclic learning rate schedule \cite{wong2020fast, andriushchenko2020understanding} can help the model overcome the overfitting, however, it leads to an inferior robust performance (\eg, $-\mathbf{1.86}\%$ on CIFAR-10) compared with our GradAlign Sub-AT.
-Without any other regularization technique, our naive Fast AT in subspace is already able to obtain better robustness than previously best single-step AT performance with GradAlign regularization \cite{andriushchenko2020understanding}.
-To further ensure the improved robustness, we additionally evaluate the robust accuracy via Auto-Attack.
-On CIFAR-10, our best GradAlign Sub-AT achieves $44.89\pm0.31\%$ robust accuracy while best cyclic GradAlign achieves $43.25\pm0.23\%$, and on CIFAR-100, our best GradAlign Sub-AT achieves $21.64\pm0.22\%$ while best cyclic GradAlign achieves $20.30\pm0.11\%$.
-Thus via Sub-AT, we obtain the \emph{state-of-the-art} robustness performance on the single-step AT, which further shortens the robustness gap between single-step AT and multi-step AT.
+To ensure the robustness improvements, we conduct additional evaluations via Auto-Attack.
+On CIFAR-10, our GAT Sub-AT achieves ${46.33\pm0.37}\%$ robust accuracy (best) while base GAT achieves ${45.29\pm0.53}\%$ (best), and on CIFAR-100, our GradAlign Sub-AT achieves ${21.64\pm0.22}\%$ (best) while cyclic GradAlign achieves ${20.30\pm0.11\%}$ (best).
+Thus via Sub-AT, we obtain state-of-the-art robustness performance on single-step AT, further reducing the robustness gap to multi-step AT.
 Note that our good performance does not rely on the results obtained during the DLDR sampling, as both vanilla Fast AT and GradAlign meet serious overfitting during the training and only obtain a poor result far from satisfactory.